DecodedCo/decoding-jarvis/functions/README.md

 ### Sonos

-1. Update `spotify.js` with the `sid` and `sn` intercepted by querying the Sonos device through the Smartthings API as it is playing a track from the app.
+1. Update `spotify.js` with the `sid` and `sn` intercepted by querying the Sonos device through the smartthings.
+API as it is playing a track from the app.

 ## Defeating third party API caches